databio/markmeld/docs/multi_targets.md

   some_text_data: some_text.md
 ```

-We just have to make sure the `output_file` variable uses the array data in some way (in this case, it's `{recipient}`, because that's what we put under `assign_to`).
+We just have to make sure the `output_file` variable uses the `assign_to` variable in some way (in this case, it's `{recipient}`).
 This will create a separate output, with a separate output file name, for each iteration of the loop.
+The jinja template specified in `md_template` should also use `recipient`, so that each output is unique.

 You thus produce multiple outputs with a single `mm` build call.